Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

 This range reflects the breadth and depth of expertise at Victoria, and Victoria's recognition of the importance of environmental issues to our future.

-Environmental Studies courses can either count towards a major in Environmental Studies, or they can pair well with many other disciplines as a double major.
+Environmental Studies is offered as a major in the Bachelor of Science (BSc), or they can pair well with many other disciplines as a double major.
 One course also forms part of the Bachelor of Arts (BA) major in Māori Resource Management.

 Environmental Studies major requirements

 - ENVI 114, GEOG 111, 112; STAT 193 or equivalent

-A list of approved courses is included in the Environmental Studies - Undergraduate Prospectus.
+A list of approved courses can be found in the Undergraduate Prospectus.

 Visit our postgraduate study pages for information about postgraduate qualifications in Environmental Studies.